Jun '18 - Sep '19 · Product design

 In the user research stage, my team gathered that there are two main groups of new users who come to Codecademy.
 The first group encompasses beginners who need guidance, are interested in "learning to code" but may not know where to begin.
-The second group includes learners who have more experience, specific outcomes in mint, and may want to jump into their intended material as fast as possible.
+The second group includes learners are more experienced, have specific outcomes in mind, and may want to jump into their intended material as fast as possible.

 Accordingly, I collaborated with another designer, product managers, and marketing stakeholders to mock an onboarding experience that focuses on accomodating both learner types, one who needs a recommendation and one who is more self-guided.
 We also kept a persistent option to skip onboarding and jump into the platform.